Thursday, April 18TRUSTED FEARLESS INTERNATIONAL & NATIONAL NEWS PORTAL

 Market will determine if all T20 leagues will be successful or not: Geoff Allardice | Cricket News – Times of India

-NEW DELHI: The proliferation of T20 leagues have certainly brought in a new set of audience but how many will last in the long run will be determined by market demands, feels ICC chief executive Geoff Allardice.The growth of franchise T20 leagues has left the cricket world divided as a more lucrative pay packet is luring a lot of top talent towards the shortest version.
+[ad_1] NEW DELHI: The proliferation of T20 leagues have certainly brought in a new set of audience but how many will last in the long run will be determined by market demands, feels ICC chief executive Geoff Allardice.The growth of franchise T20 leagues has left the cricket world divided as a more lucrative pay packet is luring a lot of top talent towards the shortest version.
 But the counter-argument is that of overkill.In the last one month, there has been the ILT20 in the UAE, SA T20 in South Africa, BPL in Bangladesh, and now the PSL has commenced in Pakistan."Well, I feel T20 leagues are adding new dimension to the game.
-The balance of the game is changing between traditional formats of the game and T20 leagues," Allardice told PTI during an interview.Allardice is in the national capital ...
+The balance of the game is changing between traditional formats of the game and T20 leagues," Allardice told PTI during an interview.Allardice is in the national ca...